usd-wg/assets/scripts/thumbnail-generator/README.md

 optional arguments:
   - `-h`, `--help` : Show help
   - `--create-usdz-result` :  Returns the resulting files as a new USDZ file called `<subject_usd_file>_Thumbnail.usdz`
   - `--output-extension` :    The file extension of the output image you want (exr, png..).
-If using exr, make sure your usd install includes OpenEXR
+If using exr, make sure your USD install includes OpenEXR (exr is natively included in USD as of version 23.11)
   - `--verbose` :             Prints out the steps as they happen
-  - `--dome-light` :          The path to the dome light HDR image to use, if any
+  - `--dome-light` :          The path to the dome light HDR image to use,
+  - `--width` :          The width of the image in pixels to generate.
+Default is 2048.

+  - `--height` :          The height of the image in pixels to generate.
+Default is 2048.
+If height is not specified, the image is square.

   Note: You must have usd installed and available in your path.
 [Install Steps Here](https://github.com/PixarAnimationStudios/OpenUSD#getting-and-building-the-code)